MobilityData/mobility-feed-api/load-test/README.md

 ## Wait Time

 The `wait_time` is set to a random duration between 5 and 15 seconds.
 This means that after each task is executed, the script will wait for a duration between 5 and 15 seconds before executing the next task.

-## Authorization

-The `on_start` method sets the 'Authorization' header to the value of the `FEEDS_AUTH_TOKEN` environment variable.
-This means that all requests sent during the load test will include this authorization token.